zzj-bj/SCHISM_Z/README.md

 - **Graphical Interface Removed:**
   The previous graphical interface, which had certain limitations, has been removed.
 Instead, we now offer a **classic command-line interface (CLI)** that is more streamlined and intuitive for users.

-### README Update:
-- The README has been updated to reflect the changes mentioned above, including metric adjustments, confusion matrix usage, and the transition to the CLI.

 ### Coming Soon:
 - **Addition of Several Loss Functions**:
   Among other improvements, we are planning to add multiple loss functions for enhanced flexibility in training.
 Additionally, we're working on introducing pre-configured data augmentation options.
 Stay tuned!